MaxeLBerger/casino-idle-slots/PRD.md

 - **Multiple Device Sync**: Progress syncs automatically when logging in from different devices, always using the cloud version as source of truth
 - **Logout Protection**: Progress is saved before logout, with confirmation that data is safe in the cloud
 - **Login Failure**: Graceful error handling with retry option if GitHub authentication fails
+- **Leaderboard Access**: Only logged-in GitHub users can view and appear on leaderboards; anonymous players see prompt to log in
+- **Leaderboard Refresh**: Manual refresh button to update rankings on demand; automatic caching prevents excessive API calls
+- **Empty Leaderboard**: Clear message when no rankings exist yet, encouraging users to be first

 ## Design Direction